 The University does not have a campus!
 After nomination you will also receive further instructions on the exact housing procedure.
 To book accommodation, international students can make use of the Student Housing organization called SSH.
 All general information about SSH procedures, house rules, bank details etc. can be found on the SSH website www.sshxl.nl/en

 What will happen if I decide to decline my housing offer?

-As a general rule, each student is offered an housing option two times.
-If you decline both offers, you take on the responsibility of finding housing on your own.
+As a general rule, each student is offered a housing option twice.
+If you decline both offers, you take on the responsibility of finding housing by yourself.

 What about health insurance?

 Health insurance can be arranged through the University of Groningen.
 This health insurance will cover all necessary things, which are required for your residence permit.
 It costs about € 40 a month and if you indicate that you would like to arrange this through the University, this will be done the very moment you arrive here.

 You can also apply online yourself just before arrival.
 This way your travel to Groningen might also be insured.
 More information about health insurance